 - Melt butter in a non-stick pan, and sauté scallions, spinach, parsley, and dill for a few minutes.
 Add garlic and eggs and continue to cook until the eggs have set.

-- Lastly, mix in the seasoning, and both cheeses.
+- Add salt, pepper, freshly grated nutmeg, feta, and mozzarella.
 Stir to combine, then allow to cool.

 Spanakopita Assembly

 - Carefully unroll the phyllo dough, and set it on a cutting board width-wise.
-Cut through all the layers down the middle, then cut each half into 2 or 3 sections, depending on how large you want the spanakopita triangles to be.
-I ended with 6 sections, giving me 40 portions.
+Slice through all the layers down the middle, then cut each half into 3 sections.

-- Be sure to cover the phyllo dough with a kitchen towel to keep it from drying out.
+- Cover phyllo dough with a kitchen towel to keep it from drying out.
 Uncover one section at a time.
 Place a strip on a clean, dry, surface.
 Brush with olive oil.
 Cover with two more layers, oiling each layer.

 - Add a heaping tablespoon of the filling on the bottom right corner of the dough then fold the dough over the filling to make a triangle.
 Fold the bottom left corner up to make another triangle.
 Continue in this manner, similar to folding a flag.